Tag: East Asian

 Instructions

-• Heat up cooking oil in a large sauté pan over high heat.
-Add in all of the vegetables.
-Sauté for 2-3 minutes.
+• Heat up cooking oil in a large sauté pan over medium high heat.
+Add in the carrots, zucchini, onions, and green onions.
+Add the salt.
+Sauté for just 2 minutes.
+Remove and put in a bowl.